cpalau/arch-linux-dotfiles/README.md

    ```

 This will:
+- **Automatically detect network connections** (ethernet takes priority over WiFi)
 - Configure Spanish keyboard layout
-- Connect to my WiFi network
+- Connect to WiFi network (only if ethernet is not available)
 - Update package sources
 - Install git and wget
 - Execute archinstall (when I configure it)